KKLQ (FM): KXEZ — EZ 100.3

 On March 29, 1993, Westwood One announced the sale of KQLZ to Viacom for $40 million, significantly less than what the company had purchased the station for in 1989; this marked the end of its brief stint in radio station ownership.
 Four days later, on April 2 at 3 p.m., 100.3 FM flipped to soft adult contemporary with new call letters KXEZ, and adopted the EZ 100.3 branding.
 Shannon, on the phone from WPLJ in New York, returned to the station's airwaves briefly to give KQLZ a proper send-off, closing out the old format saying, "Goodbye, Pirate Radio".

 It was a return to the dial for the KXEZ call letters and format, which had resided at 98.7 MHz until that station re-branded as KYSR, "Star 98.7", in 1992.
 It was during this period that the station hired prostitute Divine Brown to be their television spokesperson soon after her arrest with actor Hugh Grant.

 Today, KXEZ is a classic country station near Dallas, Texas.

 KIBB — B100

 On August 29, 1996, at noon, KXEZ changed calls to KIBB and flipped to a dance-leaning rhythmic hot AC format, branded as "B100" ("The Rhythm of L.A.").
 The first song on KIBB was "You Dropped a Bomb on Me" by The Gap Band.
 The move was to go after listeners who had become disenfranchised with the increasing hip-hop content at KPWR.
 The move also came about based on the instant success of WKTU in New York City, which debuted in February of that year.
 In 1997, Chancellor Media bought KIBB, added current songs to its playlist, and shifted directions to rhythmic contemporary hits.
 The slogan changed to "L.A.'s Hot FM".

-The KIBB call letters are now assigned to an adult hits station serving Wichita, Kansas.
+The KIBB call sign was assigned to an adult hits station serving Wichita, Kansas, until May 2023, when it rebranded as Bob FM and took on the KBOB-FM call sign.